-Fertility awareness-based methods—or natural family planning—are all about tracking your menstrual cycle to determine the days that you can get pregnant.
+Fertility awareness-based methods—or natural family planning—are all about tracking the menstrual cycle to determine the days that someone can get pregnant.
 The tricky part is actually knowing when those days are.
-To do that, you'll need to pay very close attention to your body and its patterns.
-Here we list all the different ways you can monitor your day-to-day fertility.
+To do that, they need to pay very close attention to their body and its patterns.
+Here we list all the different ways you can monitor day-to-day fertility.

 Here's the breakdown: Fertility awareness-based methods are inexpensive and hormone-free.